jamii/jamii.github.com/journal.md

 Debugging Julia with gdb/lldb is not really feasible - too hard to recover variables.

 Got prep done for basics.
 Not sure what to put in the other session.

+### 2018 Jan 26

+Trying to dump generated code into a dump file so the debugger handles it nicely.
+Problems:

+Gensym/macro variables use `#` which is a comment - replace it with `_`

+`&` with no arguments prints as `&()` which is invalid code - replace it with `(&)()`

+The debugger bails on `type UnionAll has no field name`.
+It bails on the original code too.
+Sad.
+I'll stash this and come back to it after refactoring the compiler.
+Maybe whatever it's getting stuck on will change.

+Aha, it can't handle calling parametric types as functions? https://github.com/Keno/ASTInterpreter2.jl/issues/17

+Hackily fixed it.

+Nearly works now.
+Just can't quite roundtrip the closures used for constants.
+I never really liked those anyway.
+Let's get rid off them.

+Now it's just having problems finding modules.
+The roundtrip through text seems to confuse it.
+Oh, and it's going to be similar with functions that are passed directly.
+Bah!

+Going to need to figure out where/when typing info is added to make this work.
+Let's ignore it for now and work on goto-ifying the compiler instead.

+Emitting nicer code now for min-branches.

+Actually not sure that goto helps, because I can't return easily to the correct loop.
+I could do a branchy jump, but that isn't much different from just putting the branch in the loop gears.